Texas Senate Approves Controversial Bathroom Bill After Five-Hour Debate

 On Tuesday, the Texas state senate gave initial approve to a bill that would require people to use restrooms and other facilities that match the gender on their birth certificate.
-The vote, 21 to 10 largely along party lines, came after a contentious five-hour hearing in which opponents of the bill argued that the measure will hurt transgender people and supporters argued that it is necessary for privacy and safety.
+The vote, 21 to 10 largely along party lines, came after a contentious five-hour debate in which opponents of the bill argued that the measure will hurt transgender people and supporters argued that it is necessary for privacy and safety.
 A final vote is likely to occur Wednesday.

 The primary sponsor of the bill, Republican Sen. Lois Kolkhorst, gave an emotive speech to begin the debate around noon local time, taking issue with the notion that the bill is a solution in search of a problem, as many of her Democratic colleagues alleged.